View Current

 7. Asbestos Management

-(43) During excavation work employees and contractors may come into contact with material contaminated with asbestos, e.g. underground water pipes, telecommunication pits or naturally occurring asbestos in the material being excavated.
-In the event that asbestos or ACM is present or disturbed the HRP03: Asbestos Management procedure is to be followed.
+(40) During excavation work, employees and contractors may come into contact with material contaminated with asbestos, e.g., underground water pipes, telecommunication pits, or naturally occurring asbestos in the excavated material.
+If asbestos or ACM is present or disturbed, the HRP03: Asbestos Management must be followed.

-(44) The asbestos register must be reviewed and updated if if asbestos is removed, disturbed, sealed, or enclosed during excavation and trenching as per the HRP03: Asbestos Management procedure.
+(41) The asbestos register must be reviewed and updated if asbestos is removed, disturbed, sealed, or enclosed during excavation and trenching as per the HRP03: Asbestos Management procedure.

 Training and Competency

-(45) Any SCU employee undertaking excavation and trenching work should receive suitable and adequate information, training, and instruction.
+(42) Any SCU employee undertaking excavation and trenching work should receive suitable and adequate information, training, and instruction.
 Training must be site-specific and provided by a competent person.
-Employees must also be trained in the use, wearing, storage, and maintenance of PPE.
+Employees must also be trained in using, wearing, storing, and maintaining PPE.

 Monitoring and Review of Process